opconWizard/opcon-docs/docs/installation/components.md

 copy.
 After first installation on many machines, this process may be helpful; however, after users have configured their own profiles there may be a reason they should have a unique set of connection profiles.
-Before overwriting a user\'s connection profiles, be sure to back up their existing profiles.xml file.
+Before overwriting a user's connection profiles, be sure to back up their existing profiles.xml file.

 1. On the machine with all the EM profiles already configured, browse